kakts/node/doc/api/errors.md

   connection.pipe(process.stdout);
   ```

-- A handful of typically asynchronous methods in the Node.js API may still
+* A handful of typically asynchronous methods in the Node.js API may still
   use the `throw` mechanism to raise exceptions that must be handled using
-  `try / catch`.
+  `try…catch`.
 There is no comprehensive list of such methods; please
   refer to the documentation of each method to determine the appropriate
   error handling mechanism required.